nielssorensen/OpenEmu-wiki/Next-Version.md

 - fix deleting screenshots

 ### Yosemite
-- Fix grid glitches, they seem to be caused by calling setFrame: on CALayers in -layerForType: method, not caused by use of private api as far as i can tell
+- ~~Fix grid glitches, they seem to be caused by calling setFrame: on CALayers in -layerForType: method, not caused by use of private api as far as i can tell~~
 - INAppstoreWindow crashes because of a custom theme frame, maybe they'll fix this
-- Button cells with borders do not honour attributed string titles, can be fixed by drawing button titles ourselves, or maybe we just wait for the next dp
+- ~~Button cells with borders do not honour attributed string titles, can be fixed by drawing button titles ourselves, or maybe we just wait for the next dp~~
 - ~~Update Sparkle.framework.
 Our version in use appears to be 4 years old and the developer has ceased maintaining it (https://github.com/andymatuschak/Sparkle/).
 Updating to the final release may fix 10.10 support, or we can check out a fork that appears to be active (https://github.com/pornel/Sparkle).
 Have to make sure that newer Sparkle versions still allow us to distribute updates without the need of code signing.
-Currently we are allowed to bypass code signing because we distribute updates over SSL.~~ 0e979d9f30ec6a8bc65018971f0a079cb292a0f5
+Currently we are allowed to bypass code signing because we distribute updates over SSL.
+0e979d9f30ec6a8bc65018971f0a079cb292a0f5~~
-- blur oe menus?
-- blur pererences toolbar?
-- blur sidebar?
-- blur hud controls?
+- Fix HUDWindow title bar appearance (http://i.imgur.com/ikZWXCs.png)

 ### Misc
 - Fix grid view, click on a game a couple of times can launch it twice
 - Add info on cheats to save state plist (also advance state version in plist)
+ - manually implement drop & spinner animations
+- ~~Add a link in the BIOS alert to our wiki page (https://github.com/OpenEmu/OpenEmu/wiki/User-guide:-BIOS-files) in order to help explain hashes for people with these issues (https://twitter.com/SheaTribalFFXIV/status/481633869913784321)~~

+## Next Version (1.0.5 or later)
 - Rewrite grid using OpenGL and CG renderers
  - image shadows can be drawn by using a pre-rendered 9 part image
  - use drawImage:inRect:fromRect:alpha:, drawText:inRect:withAttributes: & drawRect:withLineWidth: methods found in IKRenderer protocol
- - manually implement drop & spinner animations
- - fixes 10.10 grid glitches
-- Add a link in the BIOS alert to our wiki page (https://github.com/OpenEmu/OpenEmu/wiki/User-guide:-BIOS-files) in order to help explain hashes for people with these issues (https://twitter.com/SheaTribalFFXIV/status/481633869913784321)

 ### Retrode (optional for next release)
 - Show Slot 1 / Slot 2 header